RazorSPoint/azuredevops-pnp-tasks/README.md

 ### Mandatory Fields

-First the SharePoint version has to be choosen.
+First the SharePoint version has to be chosen.

 ![SharePoint Choice](src/images/deploySpArtifacts01.png)